tangentsoft/libtabula/README-examples.txt

     If you run the load_jpeg example, you should consider also playing with the other half of the demonstration, cgi_jpeg.
-    To run it, you'll need to install Libtabula++ on a machine with a web server, then copy the cgi_jpeg program to the server's CGI directory.
+    To run it, you'll need to install Libtabula on a machine with a web server, then copy the cgi_jpeg program to the server's CGI directory.
 For example, on a stock Red Hat type box, that would be /var/www/cgi-bin.
 At that point, a request like